 For additional information see the catalog entries for the following programs:

-- Students must meet all course prerequisite prior to enrolling in any graduate-level coursework
+- Students must meet all course prerequisites prior to enrolling in any graduate-level coursework.

-- Students must petition, and be permitted by, the undergraduate program administrator and the respective SPS program director to pursue the graduate level coursework sought
+- Students must petition, and be permitted by, the undergraduate program administrator and the respective School for Professional Studies program director to pursue the graduate-level coursework sought.

 Students may choose from the following graduate courses:

 |or ORLD 5350||Team Leadership|